 Treatment

-look under the microscope.
-Staging and grading helps your doctors determine the best treatment for you.
+When cancers are detected, they are staged and graded based on size, metastasiswhen the cancer has spread to other parts of the body, also known as mets, and how the cancer cellsthe basic structural and functional unit of all living things look under the microscope.
+Stagingthe process of determining how big the cancer is, where it started and if it has spread to other areas and grading helps your doctors determine the best treatment for you.
 However, brain cancers are rarely staged, as they rarely spread to other parts of the body.
 Instead, they are generally graded.

 Treatment options for DIPG may include: